Introduction

 Alternatively, you can build and run the program with:

-cargo-zisk run --release
+cargo-zisk run --release -i build/input.bin

 Prove

-You can generate and verify a proof using the cargo-zisk prove
+Once the program setup is complete, you can generate and verify a proof using the cargo-zisk prove

 command by providing the ELF file (with the -e